redpanda-data/redpanda-connect-plugin-example/README.md

 ## Run

-The new service you've built will come with all of the usual Benthos components plus all of your custom plugins, which you can use like any other type.
-The only difference between your plugins and original Benthos components is that the config field for plugin specific fields is always `plugin`.
+The new service you've built will come with all of the usual Redpanda Connect components plus all of your custom plugins, which you can use like any other type.
 For example, to use the example plugin components `gibberish`, `reverse` and `blue_stdout`, and our new Bloblang function `crazy_object` and method `into_object`, our config might look like this:

 ```yaml
 input: